locustio/locust/docs/quickstart.rst

     def index_page(self):
         ...

-Methods declared with the ``@task`` attribute are the core of your locust file.
+Methods decorated with ``@task`` are the core of your locust file.
 For every running user, Locust creates a greenlet (micro-thread), that will call those methods.

 .. code-block:: python